I crept upon my empty belly,

 I felt the earth rub and scrape against my chest,

-As I crawled and smelled the leafy mould.
+As I crawled and smelt the leafy mould.

 I swam the flooded stream,